 If this is correct, you are a legend. (and somebody broke their NDA!)Yes it can according to Whats new in iPhone OS 3.2

-The UIKit framework (UIKit.framework) includes new functions for generating PDF files and data objects from your application’s custom content.
+The UIKit framework (UIKit.framework) includes new functions for generating PDF files and data objects from your applications custom content.
 You can use this support to generate PDF-based content for use within your application or for storing to the local disk.
 The UIKit functions manage the setup and pagination for the PDF data.
 You provide the actual content using the same native platform graphics technologies (UIKit, Core Graphics, Core Text, and so on) already available for drawing to the screen.
 (You cannot draw to a PDF context directly using OpenGL commands.
 However, you can transfer the pixels of your rendered content to a CGImageRef data type and draw that.)"

 As for printing, I'm sure it would use Bonjour printing services via WiFi.
 Like Snow Leopard, it would probably download the specific printer driver off the server.
 No need to install all of them.

 Theres a lot of functionality in 3.2 like File Sharing and File type support.

 Applications that want to share files with the user can now do so using the file-sharing support in iPhone OS 3.2.
 Heres how it works:

 An application indicates that it wants to share files by including the UIFileSharingEnabled key in its Info.plist file.

 It puts whatever files it wants to share in its Documents/Shared directory.

 When the device is plugged into the users computer, a mount point is added to the system and the contents of any shared directories appear on the users desktop.